Shootin' the Breeze

 IMG_0843 (3)

-The dog on the right is our six month old puppy, Gus.
+The dog on the right is our puppy, Gus, when he was six months old.
 He is sitting with Beau, who weighs 90 lbs.
 I don’t know how much Gus weighs.
 We miss our baby puppy, pictured below.

 Gus at 8 weeks